 Desire (also known as the consideration stage).
 Your prospective customer has now seen enough to know that your product or service can help them, but they need more information to make the decision themselves (or convince others that it’s the right decision).
 At this stage they’re also likely to evaluate you against your competitors.

 Action.
 This is the moment of conversion.
 They take the step and commit to their decision, whether that’s clicking the buy button or signing the contract.

 Bonus: Re-engage.
 The funnel doesn’t have to come to an end once they’ve made a purchase.
-If you’re a SaaS business, you’ll want customers to stick around, increasing your customer lifetime value (CLTV)—the total amount of revenue generated by a customer over their lifetime.
+If you’re a SaaS business, you’ll want customers to stick around, increasing your customer lifetime value (CLV)—the total amount of revenue generated by a customer over their lifetime.
 For e-commerce stores, your customers will ideally make more than just one purchase.
 You’ll also want to encourage referrals and attract more potential customers into the funnel.

 How to build a website conversion funnel